 Yes!
-If your baby will nurse frequently even if milk supply is low, use the baby; but if your baby will not latch or will not stay latched long enough for you to get adequate stimulation, by all means use a quality pump like the Hygeia EnJoye LBI, Spectra S2, Ameda Purely Yours or the Ameda Platinum Breast Pump.
+If your baby will nurse frequently even if milk supply is low, use the baby; but if your baby will not latch or will not stay latched long enough for you to get adequate stimulation, by all means use a quality pump like the Hygeia EnJoye Cordless, Spectra S2, Ameda Finesse or the Ameda Platinum Breast Pump.
 If your baby is under six months old, you should be pumping or nursing at least 8 times per day for 10-15 minutes of double pumping.

 If you are already nursing eight times per day, use your breast pump to simulate a growth spurt.
 Studies show that you need one hour of additional stimulation per day to increase milk supply.
 Pump an additional 10-15 minutes three times per day for five days in a row to simulate a growth spurt and increase milk supply.
 If you miss a day, start the process over.
 You can accomplish this by moving feedings and or pumping to every 2 hours instead of every three or pump.
 Frequency is better than duration for increasing milk supply so don't cheat by making pumping times longer.
 They need to be more often.

 Are there other supplements that help with maintaining milk supply?

 There are several other supplements that I would recommend substituting for snacks.
 Instead of a candy bar, grab a Boobie Bar.
 Instead of a cookie, grab a Milkmakers Lactation Cookie.
 Moms do need an additional 500 calories per day to make milk.
 Most of us get them instinctively, but if you are already over your calorie limit, a good mothers milk tea is a good option.